-Extensive postharvest recommendations for individual fruits, vegetables, and ornamental crops (geared primarily for wholesale operations) can be found in USDA Handbook 66 -
+Detailed postharvest recommendations for a more extensive list of fruits, vegetables, and ornamental crops (geared primarily for wholesale operations) can be found in USDA Handbook 66.

 More postharvest information, including sources of equipment and supplies, recommendations for handling individual fruits and vegetables, information specific for small operations, information in languages other than English, can be found at the University of California - Davis Postharvest Technology website.

 Postharvest recommendation for organic operations can be found here.

 General information on building root cellars are available from the University of Alaska.
 Note that root cellar temperatures often do not get below 40F, and can fluctuate over time.
 Click on the Root Cellar Construction tab in the main menu above to read about Food Farm's controlled temperature root cellar.